Eastern Airlines (2018): Dynamic Airways

+In February 2014, Dynamic Airways entered the Chinese tourism market with a significant operation of scheduled charter flights, capitalizing on the mid-2010s surge in Chinese demand for warm-weather island getaways.
+Between 2014 and 2016, the airline partnered with major Chinese travel agencies to offer flights from over a dozen cities — including Shanghai, Beijing, Tianjin, and Chongqing — to popular island destinations such as the Maldives, Palau, Saipan, and Guam, operating up to 15 flights per month.
+Dynamic also launched charter services from China to Ontario, California, via a stopover in Anchorage, Alaska.
+However, facing declining market viability and blame for operational reliability issues, the airline exited the China market in late 2016.

-In 2015, Dynamic also added services from Fort Lauderdale, flying to both Caracas and Rio de Janeiro.
-In 2016, Dynamic added new routes from New York to the Caribbean and Latin America, commencing service to Caracas (filling a void left after American Airlines canceled that same route) Cancún, and Punta Cana, and entered both the Chicago and Los Angeles markets, with service from Chicago to both Punta Cana and Cancún, and from Los Angeles to Cancún and San Juan, although the latter was later withdrawn prior to launch.
-By August 2016, however, all of the new routes except for the New York to Caracas route had been cancelled, as well as the Fort Lauderdale to Caracas service.
+Since 2014, the airline added "International" to its name to when it transitioned from a pure ACMI/charter provider to a scheduled and charter services airline.
+Dynamic started with the resurrection of the New York to Georgetown route in June 2014, competing with Caribbean Airlines and Fly Jamaica Airways on that route, the latter two flying the route as a fifth-freedom service.In 2015, Dynamic also added services from Fort Lauderdale, flying to both Caracas and Rio de Janeiro.
+In 2016, Dynamic added new routes from New York to the Caribbean and Latin America, commencing service to Caracas (filling a void left after American Airlines canceled that same route) Cancún, and Punta Cana, and entered both the Chicago and Los Angeles markets, with service from Chicago to both Punta Cana and Cancún, and from Los Angeles to Cancún and San Juan.

+By August 2016, however, all of the new routes except for the New York to Caracas route had been canceled and the Fort Lauderdale to Caracas service.
 Soon after those cancellations, Mexican low-cost carrier Interjet began operating some of the canceled routes to and from Cancún.

 After summer of 2017, Dynamic withdrew from scheduled services and re-focused as an ACMI operator.
 In November 2017, Dynamic and its affiliated airline Swift Air went bankrupt.